 This article covers how to post Shopify Payments payouts and PayPal payouts to QuickBooks Online using A2X for Shopify.

 For this example, we will look at the Shopify Payments payout shown below:

 This payout corresponds to the following bank deposit in QuickBooks, awaiting reconciliation:

 The payout contains the following transactions:

 In the Banking section of QuickBooks Online, we will see QuickBooks has automatically picked up the journal as the matching transaction:

 All we need to do is click ‘Match’ to reconcile the journal entry to the deposit:

 The accounting for this Shopify Payout is now complete and it will appear in our financial statements like this:

 PayPal payouts (via PayPal clearing account)

-In this example, the payout won't match directly to a specific payment and A2X will use gateway clearing account to capture the payment amounts.
+In this example, the payout won't match directly to a specific payment and A2X will use a gateway clearing account to capture the payment amounts.

 The main difference between a Shopify Payments payout and a payout from another gateway (such as PayPal) is the Gateway transaction shown below:

 This transaction reflects the expected payment from the PayPal gateway for the orders in this payout.
 For a more detailed explanation of how the gateway transactions work, please refer to this article.

 In our example, we have mapped this transaction to a Shopify Clearing account.

 When it posts to QuickBooks, the journal will have a zero balance because no cash payment is expected, and the expected payment has been allocated to the clearing account: